fbaltoumas/RTK-PRED/README.md

 #### Use in Windows with Windows Subsystem for Linux (WSL):
 The WSL overlay essentially builds a Linux compatibility layer, with the native Linux kernel.
 This means that binaries compiled for Linux run in WSL natively.
 Therefore, all of the runs described in the **Use in Linux** subsections above also work with WSL.

+#### Use in Mac OS:
+Perform a run calling the web-server edition of Phobius (use of the `-wp` or `--webphobius` option):

+    chmod +x rtk-pred.py
+    ./rtk-pred.py -i test.fasta -o output --mkdir --hmmerdir /home/user/hmmer/bin/ -wp

+**Note:** There is no Cygwin version available for Phobius.
+Therefore, you need to use the Phobius web server, with the option `-wp` or `--webphobius`.